This Indian historian fights the far-right, one makeup video at a time

 She thinks of the stories of partition she heard from them as her first brush with history.
 From her terrace, she would watch Qutb Minar, a five-story red and buff sandstone tower built in the 12th and 13th centuries by Muslim rulers that is as much a landmark of New Delhi as the Eiffel Tower is of Paris.
 “I have a strong emotional connection with it.
 I think that monument is beautiful,” Sharma says.

-When she was 13, her parents decided they needed more space and moved out of the family house to Ghaziabad, a neighbouring district of Delhi, where she lives with her elder sister and her 61-year-old mother, a retired government official who worked at Indian Oil, a government oil and gas corporation.
+When she was 13, her parents decided they needed more space and moved out of the family house to a district neighbouring Delhi, where she lives with her elder sister and her 61-year-old mother, a retired government official who worked at Indian Oil, a government oil and gas corporation.
 Sharma lost her father to cancer in 2017.

 Sharma says she was always interested in eye makeup.
 She would wear kohl in high school.
 She began using lip gloss in college, and during her PhD in 2020, she started applying eye makeup and lipstick to cope with an abusive relationship.